fengyuruhui98/File/write/Daily/癸卯日志/October.md

 Third day for Down, Play the switch, Fourth day for Medicine, Nianshaoyouwei

 ## Daily
+Morning, I played the WoWs all the day, and noon, I ate the Miduoqi for lunch, then afternoon, after Jinguangyu bought the glass noodles and then we went outside for the dinner.
+We went to the Nianshaoyouwei and ate the beef, Lichongbin said he would take the bill before we wet there, and after we got there, he asked us to make the order, then he ordered little, then like counting the money...
+We ate and then went back.
+And played the Odessy on...

 # 23:33 Sun, Oct 15, 2023